maierbn/opendihu/readme.md

 * The framework has a Python3 interpreter included and defines its own config format by a python dictionary.
 Input files of meshes can be either given by python lists of node positions, element-node mappings, number of elements etc. (depending on the mesh type).
 By this is it possible to parse further data sources in the input config file which will be parsed by the Python interpreter at the beginning of the program.
 * Also `exnode` and `exelem` files can be parsed to construct a mesh of type `UnstructuredDeformableOfDimension<D>`.
 * There are 5 output formats supported:
-  * Python file: a data representation is exported as a python dictionary to a file.
+  * **Python file:** a data representation is exported as a python dictionary to a file.
 This can be configured to be human readable (ascii), or binary (using the python `pickle` package).
 This is the most memory efficient and easy to handle output format.
 There exists also a plot script that can plot 1D and 2D results (also over time) directly from these files.
-  * Python callback: You can provide a callback function in the input config file that will be called regularly with the previously described python dict.
+  * **Python callback:** You can provide a callback function in the input config file that will be called regularly with the previously described python dict.
-  * Exfiles: Every mesh type (not just `UnstructuredDeformableOfDimension<D>`) can be exported to `exelem`, `exnode` files.
+  * **Exfiles:** Every mesh type (not just `UnstructuredDeformableOfDimension<D>`) can be exported to `exelem`, `exnode` files.
 Also a `com` script is created that loads all generated exfiles (with correct offsets) and can be directly visualized using `cmgui`.
-However some manual tweaking with the `com` file is sometimes required.
-  * VTK/Paraview: Files with extensions `*.vtr`, `*.vts` and `*.vtu` can be generated for the three mesh types, respectively.
+  * **VTK/Paraview:** Files with extensions `*.vtr`, `*.vts` and `*.vtu` can be generated for the three mesh types, respectively.
 These are the preferable output method for 3D results.
 Paraview provides extensive tools for manipulation of the visualisation and postprocessing of the results.
 Only a recent version of Paraview can directly show 1D meshes.
-  * ADIOS native files, these can also be writen to RAM, to perform in-situ visualization with MegaMol
+  * **ADIOS native files:** these can also be writen to RAM, to perform in-situ visualization with MegaMol
-* CSV based Log files containing parameters, timing and numerical information are written at the end of each simulation run, using parallel file I/O.
+* CSV based log files that contain parameters, timing and numerical information, will be written at the end of each simulation run using parallel file I/O.

 # Parallelism
 * Distributed memory parallelism using MPI is implemented for structured meshes (`StructuredRegularFixedOfDimension<D>` and `StructuredDeformableOfDimension<D>`).
+* Input can either be specified globally, then every process picks the information it needs from the global settings file.
+It is also possible to only specify the local information for each process.
+This is needed for large scenarios at highly parallel execution, where providing the whole information to a single process is not feasible.
+The settings file can still be the same file for every process.
+It can contain switches on the own process number, which data to provide in the config.
 * The python output files as well as VTK output files are parallel, the Exfiles output is serial.
 The python plotting utility can handle the parallel output files.
 * MPI I/O is used to write combined VTK output files, i.e. a single file per time step.
 This is needed on supercomputers when running with a high number of cores.
 * The monodomain example has been successfully executed on 27,000 cores on Hazel Hen to simulate a biceps with a typical number of 270,000 fibers.
+* Instruction level parallelism is enabled by suitable data structures.
+This holds especially in the CellML functionality, where multiple instances of the model are combined to enable Single-instruction-multiple-data type paralelism.

 # Tests
 * There are unit tests that run after each compilation (you can abort the compilation process after the library was created to skip the unit tests).

+  The continuous integration service Travis CI automatically builds and executes all unit tests after each push to the repo.
+This takes around 30 min, if tests fail, the responsible developer is notified via e-mail.
-  There are also system tests that run longer scenarios for various settings and for do some comparisons to analytical solutions.
+* There are also system tests that run longer scenarios for various settings and for do some comparisons to analytical solutions.
 The list of system tests is to be extended, currenty it only includes Laplace and Diffusion examples (but for all combinations of ansatz functions and mesh types).
 The system tests compile latex slides and a pdf document containing test results and also images and movies of the test runs.
 It runs nighly on a local jenkins installation.